google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets/index.markdown

-Many of the features from the Sources panel, such as [breakpoints](/web/tools/javascript/breakpoints/index), are also available for snippets.
+Many of the features from the Sources panel, such as [breakpoints](/web/tools/javascript/breakpoints/index), are also available for Snippets.

 You can also use the
-[keyboard shortcuts](/web/tools/iterate/inspect-styles/shortcuts) for the Sources panel when working with snippets.
+[keyboard shortcuts](/web/tools/iterate/inspect-styles/shortcuts) for the Sources panel when working with Snippets.